dimitrisdervas/snipcart-hugo-forestry/content/products/gr/kykao/beer178/index.md

 retail_price : "4.4"
 discount : "5%"
 description_short : "STOUT"
-url: "name"/"brewery"
+url: "kykao-tangerine-export-stout-0-33lt/kykao"
-aliases: "name"
+aliases:
+    - "kykao-tangerine-export-stout-0-33lt"
-slug: "id"
+slug: "beer178"
 ---

 An English Export Stout with a Greek twist in it!